Dental Assistant Training in Hawaii

 Career prospects in Dental Assisting are promising nationwide, with strong growth expected in both professions.
 [Seguir leyendo en español]

-Growth in Hawaii is anticipated by the Department of Labor to be a little slower than the national average, with dental assisting job numbers expected to increase in the 10 years to 2022 by 5.7%.
+The growth of dental assistants in Hawaii is anticipated by the Department of Labor to be faster than the national average, with dental assisting job numbers expected to increase in the 10 years to 2028 by 8%.

 In Hawaii, the responsibility for ensuring dental assistants are adequately trained rests with the supervising licensed dentist.
 Supervising dentists are obliged to ensure that their assistants are trained in sterilization and disinfection procedures, ethics, record keeping and patient confidentiality and cardiopulmonary resuscitation (CPR).